Werbschaft/blocks/README.md

             layout: cards
 ```

-### Use Kirby's default fieldsets
+**When you define your own fieldsets, Kirby's default fieldsets will be disabled and you have to activate them to use them.**

-When you define your own fieldsets, Kirby's default fieldsets will be disabled and you have to activate them to use them.
+### Combine custom and default fieldsets

 ```yaml
 fields: